 Growing up in Hong Kong’s public housing shaped how I think about social inequality, social justice, and social policy.
 It also drew me closer to the masses, whose formation of political attitudes is the crux of my research agenda.

-My research has been published or is forthcoming in Comparative Political Studies, International Organization, Political Behavior, Political Science Research and Methods, Science, The Journal of Politics, and other journals.
+My research has appeared in a wide range of journals, including Comparative Political Studies, Foreign Policy Analysis, International Organization, Political Behavior, Political Science Research and Methods, Science, and The Journal of Politics.